 Look for product information from manufacturers.
 This can help you learn about the different features and upgrades that your current heating and cooling equipment doesn’t offer.
 It can also help you learn about maintenance and installation requirements for your preferred product.
 Take the time to learn about efficiency, too.
 More efficient products may cost more up-front, but can save hundreds or even thousands of dollars in operating costs over the product’s lifetime.
 A less expensive, less efficient system could end up soaking you on operating costs for years to come.

 Replacing a furnace is a big project.
 Your heating and cooling contractor will need to spend some time in your home.
 During a site visit, the contractor will look at your current system and any existing ductwork.
 The contractor also needs to take measurements, examine the exterior of your home, and verify the capacity of your natural gas connection and electrical system.
 S/He may also look at your home’s insulation, windows and doors, and any additions to your home.
 All of these factors determine how well a new heating and cooling system will perform in your home.

-If you’re considering a heating and cooling system replacement in Tuscarawas, Stark, Carroll or Holmes counties, contact us at Dover-Phila Heating and Cooling at (330) 343-5511 to schedule a consultation.
+If you’re considering a heating and cooling system replacement in Tuscarawas, Stark, Carroll or Holmes counties, contact us at Dover-Phila Heating & Cooling to schedule a consultation.

 The worries of everyday life in Bolivar, OH aren’t the only things that can make you toss and turn all night.
 Exposure… Continue Reading Ways Poor Indoor Air Quality Can Affect Your Sleep…